John Acland (Callington MP)

 John Acland (c.
 1674 – May 1703) was an English gentleman who briefly represented Callington in Parliament.
 He predeceased his father, Sir Hugh Acland, 5th Baronet.

 Family and education

-John was the eldest son of Sir Hugh Acland, 5th Baronet and his wife Anne.
+John was born in Devon, the eldest son of Sir Hugh Acland, 5th Baronet and his wife, Anne Daniel, daughter of Sir Thomas Daniel of Beswick Hall, Yorkshire.
 He matriculated at Exeter College, Oxford on 12 May 1692, at the age of 17.

-On 24 March 1695/6, he married Elizabeth Acland, the daughter of Richard Acland of Barnstaple and sister of Richard Acland, a rather distant relative.
+On 24 March 1695/6, he married a rather distant relative Elizabeth Acland, the daughter of Richard Acland of Barnstaple and sister of Richard Acland.
 He was survived by four sons and one daughter: